GunnlaugurCalvi/ChittyBird/README.md

 * A player entity which can be moved around the canvas using the arrow keys.
 * A "Game Over" screen when player is moved outside bounds, where the game can be restarted.

+* To mute press 'm' and to unmute press 'u'
 ## Setup

 ```